 She has prosecuted in fraud cases involving conspiracies by bank and building society employees to steal from these institutions.
-She has been instructed as junior counsel for the Crown in a trial which involved allegations of money laundering and mortgage fraud.
+She has acted as junior counsel for the Crown in relation to allegations of money laundering and mortgage fraud.

-R v W Instructed in the prosecution of a defendant facing allegations of money laundering, mortgage fraud and other offences of dishonesty.
-Substantial quantities of exhibits had to be reduced to admissions and schedules to make the case comprehensible to the jury.
+R v W – instructed in the prosecution of a defendant facing allegations of money laundering, mortgage fraud and other offences of dishonesty.
+Substantial admissions and schedules prepared to make the case comprehensible to the jury.